 Generally, the student is bound to the program requirements in effect at the time of the student's initial registration at the College.
-However, if the student is not enrolled for a semester or more (excluding summer term), the catalog which is current when the student returns to the College will become the catalog in effect.
-When a student changes his/her program, the catalog at the time of the change becomes the catalog in effect.
+When a student changes his/her program or is readmitted to the College, the catalog at the time of the change becomes the catalog in effect.
 As courses and program requirements are revised to the extent that it becomes impossible for the student to meet the requirements of the original catalog in effect, it may become necessary for the student to conform to the requirements published in the most recent edition of the catalog.